ahimsarijalu/InvestIN/cloud/README.md

 - `main` contains all the documentation and a version release from all branches.
 - `cloud` contains backend development and deployments.
-- `ML` contains recommendation implementation towards a dataset.
+- `ML` contains the revenue growth model.
 - `mobile` contains the Android mobile development.

 ----